 Serious Bodily Injury.
-Bodily injury that results in:

-- (a) permanent disfigurement;

-- (b) protracted loss or impairment of a bodily function, limb, or organ; or

-- (c) a substantial risk of death.
+Bodily injury that results in: (i) permanent disfigurement; (ii) protracted loss or impairment of a bodily function, limb, or organ; or (iii) a substantial risk of death.

-Tear Gas or Other Chemical Weapons (CW).
+Tear Gas or Other Chemical Weapons ("CW").
 Any weapon that contains chemical compounds that temporarily make people unable to function by causing irritation to the eyes, mouth, throat, lungs, and skin, or that otherwise restrain a person by causing pain.
-This shall not include oleoresin capsicum (OC) spray.
+This shall not include oleoresin capsicum ("OC") spray.

-6.04: Use of Non-deadly Force
+Xx Use of Non-Deadly Force

-(1) A law enforcement officer shall not use force upon another person, unless de-escalation tactics have been attempted and failed or are not feasible based on the totality of the circumstances and such force is necessary and proportionate to:

-- (a) effect the lawful arrest or detention of a person; - (b) prevent the escape from custody;

-(c) prevent imminent harm and the amount of force used is proportionate to the threat of imminent harm, while protecting the safety of the officer or others; or

-(d) defend against an individual who initiates force against an officer.
+A law enforcement officer shall not use force upon another person unless de-escalation tactics have been attempted and failed or are not feasible based on the totality of the circumstances and such force is necessary to: (i) effect the lawful arrest or detention of a person; (ii) prevent the escape from custody; (iii) prevent imminent harm and the amount of force used is proportionate to the threat of imminent harm, while protecting the safety of the officer or others; or (iv) defend against an individual who initiates force against an officer.

-(2) A law enforcement officer shall use only the amount of force necessary against an individual who is engaged in passive resistance to effect the lawful arrest or detention of said individual and shall use de-escalation tactics where feasible, including issuing a summons instead of executing an arrest where feasible.
+A law enforcement officer shall use only the amount of force necessary against an individual who is engaged in passive resistance to effect the lawful arrest or detention of said individual and shall use de-escalation tactics where feasible, including issuing a summons instead of executing an arrest where feasible.

-(3) Physically escorting or handcuffing an individual with minimal or no resistance does not constitute a use of force for purposes of 550 CMR 6.03.
-Use of force does include the pointing of a firearm, ECW, CED or CW at an individual and the use of OC spray on an individual or directed toward an individual.
+Physically escorting or handcuffing an individual who is compliant with minimal or no resistance does not constitute a use of force for purposes of this section.
+Use of force does include the pointing of a firearm, ECW, ECD, or CW or the use of an impact instrument at on an individual and the use of OC spray on an individual or directed toward an individual.

-(4) Officers shall always provide appropriate medical response to individuals who are exhibiting signs of or complaining of injury or illness following a non-deadly use of force when safe and tactically feasible.
+Officers shall ensure always provide appropriate medical response to individuals is provided to those who are exhibiting signs of or complaining of injury or illness following a non-deadly use of force when safe and tactically feasible.

-(5) All law enforcement officers shall be properly trained and certified in the use of any less-lethal weapons before being authorized to carry or use such force options.
+All law enforcement officers shall be properly trained and certified in the use of any less-than-lethal weapons before being authorized to carry or use such force options.

-(6) Except to temporarily gain, regain or maintain control of an individual and apply restraints, a law enforcement officer shall not intentionally sit, kneel, or stand on an individual's chest, neck, or spine, and shall not force an individual to lie on their stomach.

-(7) A law enforcement officer shall not obstruct the airway or limit the breathing of any individual, nor shall a law enforcement officer restrict oxygen or blood flow to an individual's head or neck.
+A law enforcement officer shall not intentionally sit, kneel, or stand on an individual's chest, neck, or spine, and shall not force an individual to lie on their stomach, except temporarily to regain and maintain control and apply restraints.
+A law enforcement officer shall not obstruct the airway or limit the breathing of any individual, nor shall a law enforcement officer restrict oxygen or blood flow to an individual's head or neck.
 An individual placed on their stomach during restraint should be moved into a recovery position or seated position as soon as practicable.